-- (2) The information set forth is based on a joint filing on Schedule 13G/A made on February 14, 2013 by Select Equity Group, Inc. ("Select Equity"), Select Offshore Advisors, LLC ("Select Offshore") and George S. Loening ("Loening").
-According to the Schedule 13G/A (i) Select Equity has sole voting power and sole dispositive power with respect to 386,381 of the Sub-share certificates, (ii) Select Offshore has sole voting and sole dispositive power with respect to 373,870 of the Sub-share certificates and (iii) Loening has sole voting and sole dispositive power with respect to all of the Sub-share certificates.
-According to the Schedule 13G/A Loening is the Chairman and controlling shareholder of Select Equity and the Manager of Select Offshore and has the power to vote or to direct the voting of, and the power to dispose or to direct the disposition of, all of the Sub-share certificates held by Select Equity and Select Offshore.
-The filing indicates that the Sub-share certificates were not acquired and are not held for the purpose of, or with the effect of, changing or influencing the control of the Trust and were not acquired and are not held in connection with, or as a participant in, any transaction having that purpose or effect. - (3) The information set forth is based on a joint filing on Schedule 13G made on January 24, 2013 by Horizon Kinetics LLC ("Horizon") and Kinetics Asset Management, LLC ("Kinetics").
-According to the Schedule 13G, Horizon has sole voting power and sole dispositive power with respect to 1,211,501 of the Sub-share certificates and Kinetics has sole voting power and sole dispositive power with respect to 724,800 of the Sub-share certificates.
-The filing indicates that Horizon is a holding company and Kinetics is an investment adviser and that the Sub-share certificates were not acquired and are not held for the purpose of, or with the effect of, changing or influencing the control of the Trust and were not acquired and are not held in connection with, or as a participant in, any transaction having that purpose or effect. - (b) Security Ownership of Management: The following table sets forth information as to equity securities (Certificates of Proprietary Interest and Sub-share Certificates) beneficially owned directly or indirectly by all Trustees, naming them, and by all Trustees and executive officers of the registrant, as a group:
+(2) The information set forth is based on a joint filing on Schedule 13G made on February 7, 2014 by Horizon Kinetics LLC ("Horizon"), Kinetics Asset Management, LLC ("Kinetics") and Horizon Asset Management LLC ("HAM").
+According to the Schedule 13G, Horizon has sole voting power and sole dispositive power with respect to 1,484,596 of the Sub-share certificates, Kinetics has sole voting power and sole dispositive power with respect to 884,200 of the Sub-share certificates, and HAM has sole voting power and dispositive power with respect to 462,681 of the Sub-share certificates.
+The filing indicates that Horizon is a holding company and Kinetics and HAM are investment advisers and that the Sub-share certificates were not acquired and are not held for the purpose of, or with the effect of, changing or influencing the control of the Trust and were not acquired and are not held in connection with, or as a participant in, any transaction having that purpose or effect.

+(b) Security Ownership of Management: The following table sets forth information as to equity securities (Certificates of Proprietary Interest and Sub-share Certificates) beneficially owned directly or indirectly by all Trustees, naming them, and by all Trustees and executive officers of the registrant, as a group:

-Amount and Nature of Name of Ownership Percent Title and Class (1) Beneficial Owner of Class 74.750(2) Sub-share certificates: Maurice Meyer III 74,750(2) Sub-share certificates: John R. Norris III 1,000 Sub-share certificates: James K. Norwood 1,400 Sub-share certificates: Roy Thomas 1,000 Sub-share certificates: David M. Peterson Sub-share certificates: All Trustees and Officers as a Group 78,150 0.9%
+Amount and Nature of Ownership Title and Class (1) NAME OF BENEFICIAL OWNER on February 28, 2014 Percent of Class Sub-share certificates: Maurice Meyer III 74,750(2) Sub-share certificates: John R. Norris III 1,000 Sub-share certificates: James K. Norwood 1,400 Sub-share certificates: Roy Thomas 1,000 Sub-share certificates: David M. Peterson Sub-share certificates: All Trustees and Officers as a Group 78,150 0.9%